overprotocol/overprotocol.github.io/docs/operators/operate-restoration-client.md

 ---
-title: Operate Restoration Node
+title: Operate Restoration Client
-description: Step-by-step guides of how to operate restoration node.
+description: Step-by-step guides of how to operate restoration client.
 lang: en
 ---

 To restore an expired account, you need to retrieve the proof of historical state.
 This requires running an execution client that stores historical state data.
-By operating both the execution client and the restoration node, you can help users restore expired accounts and receive additional rewards.
+By operating both the execution client and the restoration client, you can help users restore expired accounts and receive additional rewards.

-## How to run a restoration node
+## How to run a restoration client
-Restoration node is controlled using the command line.
+Restoration client is controlled using the command line.
 Here’s how to set it up:

 ```sh
 restoration --help